sean-clayton/WTFPL-69.420/README.md

 If for practical reasons you cannot provide a separate COPYING file, you can copy/paste the license text under the above mention.
 Alternatively, you can link to this website:

 ```
-Copyright © YEAR Your Name <your@address>
 This work is free.
 You can redistribute it and/or modify it under the
 terms of the Do What The Fuck You Want To Public License, Version 69.420,
 as published by Sean-Patrick Clayton.
-See https://www.github.com/sean-clayton/WTFPL-69.420 for more details.
+See https://www.sean.wtf/WTFPL-69.420 for more details.
 ```

 [wtfpl]: http://www.wtfpl.net/